tdwg/ac/README.md

 To see all of the people who are paying attention to our work, see the list of ["watchers"](https://github.com/tdwg/ac/watchers).
 The people on this list are effectively the "regular members" of the group.

+## Task Groups

+In the [TDWG Process](https://www.tdwg.org/about/process/) for creating and modifying standards, Task Groups are formed to create particular deliverables of interest to an Interest Group.
+As an Interest Group, the Audubon Core Maintenance Group periodically establishes Task Groups.

+Currently, we are in the process of chartering a 3D Imagery and Data Task Group (3DTG) to look at possible additions to Audubon Core for describing 3D images.
+For more information, see the [Task Group's home page](3d/README.md).
+If you are interested in the work of this group, contact its convener, [Doug Boyer](mailto:douglasmb@gmail.com).

+We are also in the process of organizing a Views Controlled Vocabularies task group to create controlled vocabularies for `ac:subjectPart` and `ac:subjectOrientation`.
+If you are interested in the work of this group, contact its convener, [Steve Baskauf](mailto:steve.baskauf@vanderbilt.edu).

 ## Participating in the Group

 If you would like to participate in this group, contact the convener or one of the core members.